-The current system firm power supply purchase resources of the ARP include two purchases from NextEra, a newly executed power purchase agreement for reserve peaking capacity, as well as forthcoming solar power purchase agreements which provide an estimated amount of dependable capacity.
+The current system firm power supply purchase resources of the ARP include a purchase from NextEra, a newly executed power purchase agreement for reserve peaking capacity, as well as forthcoming solar power purchase agreements which provide an estimated amount of dependable capacity.
 Power purchase contracts included in the ARP plans are briefly summarized below:

-- Stanton A: FMPA on behalf of the ARP has a contract for the purchase of 13 percent of the net operating capability of the Stanton A combined cycle facility from NextEra.
-The term of the purchase ends in September 2023.
-For 2023, the ARP's purchase from Stanton A amounts to 81 MW based on the current summer rating of the facility. - Oleander Unit 5: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, NextEra's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
-The term of the purchase ends in December 2027. - Oleander Unit 1: FMPA on behalf of the ARP has a contract to purchase firm capacity and energy generated by, Power Holding LLC's Oleander Unit 1, with a capacity purchase equal to approximately 106 MW from 2024 through 2027 that includes the option to execute an additional 49 MW if needed.
-In 2028 and 2029, FMPA has purchased 155 MW of capacity and energy. - Solar: FMPA on behalf of the ARP, has entered into twenty-year power purchase agreements with two different counterparties for solar resources, with AC output equal to approximately 58 MW and 96 MW, respectively.
-Due to a variety of market and site-specific factors, one of the solar sites requires redirection to an alternative facility.
-FMPA is in the process of redirecting the site to another location, with an estimated commercial operation in 2026, which has been reflected herein in all TYSP schedules.
+- Oleander Unit 5: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, NextEra's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
+The term of the purchase ends in December 2027. - Oleander Unit 1: FMPA on behalf of the ARP has a contract to purchase firm capacity and energy generated by Power Holding LLC's Oleander Unit 1, with a capacity purchase equal to approximately 106 MW from 2024 through 2027 that includes the option to execute an additional 49 MW if needed.
+In 2028 and 2029, FMPA purchased 155 MW of capacity and energy. - Solar: FMPA on behalf of the ARP, has entered into several twenty-year power purchase agreements with two different counterparties for solar resources, with the ARP's share of AC output totaling over 233 MW.
 The estimated dependable capacity associated with solar generation, which varies by year as a function of projected online dates for solar facilities, is included as appropriate in all schedules herein.